riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 ##Implementing Step 10 of the tutorial

 Step 10 of the tutorial is where the `insecure` package is removed and everything is moved into Meteor methods.
-We removed `insecure` off the drop so we are ahead of the game in this respect.
+We removed `insecure` off the drop so are ahead of the game in this respect.
 There is one minor requirement we can test for however.

 <div class="panel panel-info">
   <div class="panel-heading">